Chapter 1 : Prologue

 “Don’t go after Peter.
 Please, Sirius.
 He...you...” she trailed off swallowing as she remembered.
 Maybe she was here for him.
 Maybe she could change that one thing and allow Harry that gift of time with Sirius.
 Maybe that will be enough.

 Sparks appeared at the end of the wand, crackling around Sirius Black.
-She knew enough about the man to know that he was about to do something irrational and stupid.
+Hermione knew enough about the man to know that he was about to do something irrational and stupid.
 Clutching Harry closer, she took a step back.
 “I’m Hermione Granger,” she told him, her brain rushed, words spilling before she could block them, “I was on the run from...from escaped Death Eaters w-when something happened.
 I don’t...I shouldn’t...I shouldn’t be here.
 I shouldn’t be here.”

 Harry began crying again, twisting in her grasp and Hermione vaguely hushed him, staring numbly again at the surreal reality refusing to tilt back.

 Hermione blinked.
 She kept blinking as if it would wake her up.
-But she didn’t.
+But it didn’t.
 She remembered the panic, the running, the falling then screaming until it all stopped suddenly in cold water.
 She didn’t even know the bastards who’d chased her.
 But they had been Death Eaters, old ones, no-names on a list of ‘Wanted’ long forgotten.
 But Death Eaters nonetheless.

 She opened her mouth to reply and failed.
 Speechless only to be interrupted by a loud crack.